-Note

-Not yet implemented in BIND 9.

-Not yet implemented in BIND 9.
+Note Not yet implemented in BIND 9.

 trust-anchor-telemetry

 Causes named to send specially-formed queries once per day to domains for which trust anchors have been configured via trusted-keys, managed-keys, or dnssec-validation auto.

 The query name used for these queries has the form "\ta-xxxx(-xxxx)(...)".<domain>, where each "xxxx" is a group of four hexadecimal digits representing the key ID of a trusted DNSSEC key.
 The key IDs for each domain are sorted smallest to largest prior to encoding.
 The query type is NULL.